dfelinto/blender-manual/3d_interaction/navigating/3d_view_options.rst

 There are a few points worth to be noted about background images:

-- They are specific to their window (i.e. you can have different backgrounds for each of your 3D views, e.g. top/front/side images for relevant views…).
+- They are specific to their window (i.e. you can have different backgrounds for each of your 3D views, e.g. top/front/side images for relevant views...).
 - *They are only available for* :guilabel:`Top` *,* :guilabel:`Side` *and* :guilabel:`Front`
   *(and their complementary versions) orthographic views!*
   The picture remains the same when you switch between these six views.